EXCervantes/note-taker/README.md

 Working with creating GET, POST, and DELETE requests and routes allowed for more experience on the backend of applications.
 By using a VSCode extension Thunder Client it was possible to see the data being exchanged without the need to open the webpage itself.
 Using Nodemon made for quicker testing after debugging and saving the code files.

 Some of the challenging issues encountered were during the implementing of the DELETE request where the `db.json` would clear the data after deleting a note entry.
-In the future this can be avoided by hosting the database on a server and using things such as MySQL or other methods to handle posting and deleting data.
+In the future this can be avoided by hosting the database on a server and using things such as [PostgreSQL](https://www.postgresql.org/) or other methods to handle posting and deleting data.

-This application is deployed using Render Dashboard.
+This application is deployed using [Render Dashboard](https://dashboard.render.com/).

 ## Technologies Used